Cohen's mystery 3rd client revealed to be Sean Hannity

 NEW YORK (WABC) --The previously unnamed third client of President Donald Trump's personal lawyer Michael Cohen was revealed in court Monday to be Fox News host Sean Hannity.

-The federal judge was considering what to do with records and electronic devices that the FBI seized last week in raids at Michael Cohen office and home.
+The federal judge was considering what to do with records and electronic devices that the FBI seized last week in raids at Michael Cohen's office and home.

 In a court filing Monday, Cohen's attorneys said three people received legal help from Cohen in 2017 and 2018, after Trump became president.
 One was Trump himself, while the second was Elliot Broidy, a Trump fundraiser who resigned from the Republican National Committee on Friday after it was revealed that he paid $1.6 million to a Playboy Playmate with whom he had an extramarital affair.
 The Playmate became pregnant and elected to have an abortion.